Contents

 The PWM control helps you power the actuator with the Arduino micro.
 So, you can retract, extend, or halt the actuator at any time, depending on what you set for the PWM.

-Also, if you get your sensor readings from the east and west side, the tracker will initiate movement.
-And this command can cause a retraction, extension, or stationary move.
+Also, if you get your sensor readings from the east and west sides, the tracker will initiate movement.
+This command can cause a retraction, extension, or stationary move.
 In other words, the signal depends on the variation in sensor reading.
-Plus, this command will occur at 10 minutes intervals.
+Plus, this command will occur at 10-minute intervals.
 That way, the panel will get adequate sunlight.

 Reset Position